Validity (logic): Soundness

 The problem with the argument is that it is not sound.
 In order for a deductive argument to be sound, the argument must be valid and all the premises must be true.

 Satisfiability

 Model theory analyzes formulae with respect to particular classes of interpretation in suitable mathematical structures.
-On this reading, formula is valid if all such interpretations make it true.
+On this reading, a formula is valid if all such interpretations make it true.
 An inference is valid if all interpretations that validate the premises validate the conclusion.
 This is known as semantic validity.

 Preservation

 In truth-preserving validity, the interpretation under which all variables are assigned a truth value of 'true' produces a truth value of 'true'.

 In a false-preserving validity, the interpretation under which all variables are assigned a truth value of 'false' produces a truth value of 'false'.